 How do I set up direct deposit with my employer?

-Most employers have direct deposit forms that they give new employees at orientation.
+Most employers provide you with a direct deposit form that is given to new employees at orientation.
 All you have to do is fill out with your account number and routing number and hand it in.

 What is early direct deposit?

-With direct deposit, your employer sends your pay to your bank ahead of the upcoming payday.
+With direct deposit, your employer sends your salary to your bank ahead of the upcoming payday.
 Your bank then releases the direct deposit funds to your checking account on payday.

-With early direct deposit, your bank gives you access to your funds before the scheduled payday.
-Banks that offer early direct deposit post the funds to the receiver’s account as soon as the bank gets the direct deposit files from the Federal Reserve.
+With early direct deposit, your bank provides you with access to your funds before the regularly scheduled payday.
+Banks that offer this feature post the funds to the receiver’s checking account as soon as the bank gets the direct deposit files from the Federal Reserve.

 When your company sends payroll to the bank, traditional bank accounts will wait until the date stipulated by the employer to send the payments to individual accounts.